JetBrains/resharper-nuget/README.md

 ## Version

 The current version is 1.1.
 It has been tested with Visual Studio 2012 and 2010, and supports ReSharper 7.1.1 and 6.1.1.
+See the [ReleaseNotes wiki page](https://github.com/JetBrains/resharper-nuget/wiki/ReleaseNotes) for more details.

 ## Contributing ##